 It is important to review your credit report so that you can be cognizant of errors and can dispute them in a timely manner.
 Typical errors found on credit reports include duplicate accounts, inaccurate payment history, and negative information that should have "aged off."
 You can dispute the errors with the credit agency who issued the report.

 - TransUnion: 800-888-4213 (general) or 800-680-7289 (fraud); P.O.
 Box 2000, Chester, PA 19022

 - Equifax: 800-685-1111 (general) or 800-525-6285 (fraud); P.O.
 Box 740241, Atlanta, GA 30374

 - Experian: 888-397-3742 (general and fraud); PO Box 2002, Allen, TX 75013

 Identity theft is a serious matter that occurs when someone steals your personal information to use for themselves, usually to obtain lines of credit in your name.
 It is a crime that can take years to resolve and can severely damage your finances.
 Consumer information regarding identity theft can be found on the Federal Trade Commission's website.

 A good educational resource on credit & other personal finances is Credit Card Insider.

 A student's approach to debt management is often very individualized, and no one solution will fit everyone.
 The Office of Financial aid recommends that students with detailed questions set up an appointment to meet with a counselor in person.
-Such sessions will typically last around an hour, and you should bring documentation of your loan history (from NSLDS.ed.gov) and a list of your questions.
+Such sessions will typically last around an hour, and you should bring documentation of your loan history from the National Student Loan Data System and a list of your questions.
 Students are often most concerned with how the different options available for paying back federal loans.

 Saving Money Over the Long Run = Higher Payments Now